-- OpenVMS: define the systemwide logical LISTSERV_WWW_ARCHIVE_PATH to point to the directory you just created, and LISTSERV_WWW_ARCHIVE_URL with the URL to the directory in question (preferably relative). - unix: create a world-readable file called /etc/lsv-wa.config with the following two statements:
+- OpenVMS: define the system-wide logical LISTSERV_WWW_ARCHIVE_PATH to point to the directory you just created, and LISTSERV_WWW_ARCHIVE_URL with the URL to the directory in question (preferably relative). - unix: create a world-readable file called /etc/lsv-wa.config with the following two statements:

-PATH xxx URL yyy
+PATH xxx

+URL YYY

-Where 'xxx' is the absolute path to the directory you've just created and 'yyy' is the URL to this directory (preferably relative).
+where 'xxx' is the absolute path to the directory you've just created and ' ${YYY}$ ' is the URL to this directory (preferably relative).
 For instance:

+PATH /usr/local/etc/httpd/htdocs/archives

-PATH /usr/local/etc/httpd/htdocs/archives URL /archives
+URL /archives

-Windows NT/2000: if necessary (and it shouldn't be), you can update the registry key HKEY_LOCAL_MACHINE\SOFTWARE\L-Soft\LISTSERV\WWW_ARCHIVE_URL to override the default URL to the directory you have just created.
+• Windows: If necessary (and it shouldn't be), you can update the registry key HKEY_LOCAL_MACHINE\SOFTWARE\L-Soft\LISTSERV\WWW_ARCHIVE_URL to override the default URL to the directory you have just created.
 Again, this is not normally necessary and is only provided for weird web servers, etc. Don't do it unless it didn't work without it.

-5.4.6.
-Configuring LISTSERV to activate the web archive interface
+5.4.6 Configuring LISTSERV to Activate the Web Archive Interface

-This is done by modifying LISTSERV's site configuration file (see Appendix C) to add two variables:
+This is done by modifying LISTSERV's site configuration file (see the Site Configuration Keyword Reference document) to add two variables:

-- www_ARCHIVE_CGI is the (preferably) relative URL that leads to the CGI script you have just installed.
-Typically this will be something like '/cgi-bin/wa' or '/scripts/wa.exe'.
-This is a URL, not an OS path name. - www_ARCHIVE_DIR is the full OS path name to the directory you created in the previous step (C:\INETPUB\wwwROOT\ARCHIVES or whatever).
+- WWW_ARCHIVE_CGI is the (preferably) relative URL that leads to the CGI script you have just installed.
+Typically this will be something like '/cgi-bin/wa' or '/scripts/ wa.exe'.
+This is a URL, not an OS path name. - WWW_ARCHIVE_DIR is the full OS path name to the directory you created in the previous step (C:\INETPUB\WWWROOT\ARCHIVES or whatever).

-Under unix, you may have to export these variables (you can check the 'go' script to see if they are already exported for you; in early versions of the interface they were not) by adding the lines export WWW_ARCHIVE_CGI export WWW_ARCHIVE_DIR at the end of go.user.
-Again, if these variables are already exported in the 'go' script, there is no need to do this.
+Under unix, you may have to export these variables (you can check the 'go' script to see if they are already exported for you; in early versions of the interface they were not) by adding these lines:

+export WWW_ARCHIVE_CGI